gw2efficiency/recipe-calculation/README.md

 ### TODO

-- **Flip "craft/buy" toggle**
-	- Takes `recipeTree`, `itemPrices` and `availableItems`
-	- Go through the tree and adjust the quantities based on `availableItems` for nodes with `craft` set
-	- Recalculate the tree price
-- **Adjust amount**
-	- Recalculate the needed quantities for each tree step based on amounts and outputs
-	- Go through the tree and adjust the quantities based on `availableItems` for nodes with `craft` set
-	- Recalculate the tree price
 - **Get a list of used items (own / have to buy)**
 - **Get crafting steps**
 - Generate a item price map of a list of items and a map of vendor items